Slong011/HersheyCompany-financial-analysis/README.md

 ## Purpose
 This project was completed as part of a business/finance course and serves to demonstrate analytical thinking, financial literacy, and presentation skills.

 This analysis is intended solely for educational and informational purposes.
 It does not constitute investment advice or a recommendation to buy, sell, or hold any securities.
+Company name and identifying details have been anonymized.